aws/aws-cdk-go/awscdk/awsec2/README.md

 })
 ```

+> Note: If you encounter an error like "Delete canceled.
+Cannot delete export ..."
+> when using a cross-stack reference to a VPC, it's likely due to CloudFormation
+> export/import constraints.
+In such cases, it's safer to use Vpc.fromLookup()
+> in the consuming stack instead of directly referencing the VPC object, more details
+> is provided in [Importing an existing VPC](#importing-an-existing-vpc).
+This
+> avoids creating CloudFormation exports and gives more flexibility, especially
+> when stacks need to be deleted or updated independently.

 ### Importing an existing VPC

 If your VPC is created outside your CDK app, you can use `Vpc.fromLookup()`.